stevkazt/portfolio/Linux permissions/README.md

 8. `-` This character tells `other` permission to read the file, the two possible options are `r` allowing `other` to read or `-` not allowing others to read.

-9. `-` This character tells `other` permissions to write the file, the two possible options are `w` allowing `other` to write or `-` not allowing other to write.
+9. `-` This character tells `other` permissions to write the file, the two possible options are `w` allowing `other` to write or `-` not allowing others to write.

-10. `-` This character tells `other` permissions to execute the file in case it can be executed, the two possible options are `x` allowing `other` to execute or `-` not allowing other to execute.
+10. `-` This character tells `other` permissions to execute the file in case it can be executed, the two possible options are `x` allowing `other` to execute or `-` not allowing others to execute.

 > NOTE: `other` refer to other users that have access to the system but are not the `user` and are not included in the `user` group.